alexhunsley/ringing/pn-exhaustive-explore/combosWriteup.md

 We can convert such an index list into an integer (call it the 'measure') by considering it to be a string of digits base in L.

-Now, convert *all possible rotations* of our place notation index list and *all possible rotations of its reversal*[^rev] into measures.
+Now, convert *all possible rotations* of our place notation index list and *all possible rotations of its reversal*^[Hint: for methods with traditional half-lead symmetry, reversed place notation is equivelant to the original place notation, so there's no need to do the *all possible rotations of its reversal* part for those methods] into measures.

 The canonical form of our method is the place notation corresponding to the the largest measure.

-Note that if find a largest measure in several different rotations, the place notation contains repetitions of a shorter, and you can choose any of the contenders (as they will all be the same place notation).
+Note that if find a largest measure in more than one rotation, the place notation contains repetition, and so is not well formed.

-[^rev] hello

 ### Worked example of finding canonical form